ssoham/Q0Measurement/README.md

 After pulling all the required data, the script parses it into data runs based on heater and/or RF settings.

-For the calibration, it fits the NUM_CAL_STEPS data points to a line (heat load vs. dLL).
+For the calibration, it fits the NUM_CAL_STEPS data points to a line (heat load vs. dLL/dt).

 For the Q0 measurement, it: